Creating shared value

 Integrating stakeholder input

 Through inclusive and transparent engagement, we gain further understanding of stakeholder values, priorities and concerns.
-Our aim is to integrate their input into our plans and operations by finding mutually beneficial solutions that address the impacts of our operations on their communities.
+Our aim is to integrate their input into our plans and operations by finding solutions that benefit both parties and address the impacts of our operations on their communities.
 This approach is displayed in a variety of efforts across our global business units (BUs).

 Canada